 How Much Does Torque Converter Replacement Cost?

 How much does a torque converter cost?
 Most shops charge for five to 10 hours for replacement at an hourly rate of $75 to $130.
-Expect to spend between $150 and $350 on the actual unit itself.
+Expect to spend between $150 and $350 on the actual component itself.

 Using these figures, the total cost to replace a torque converter ranges from $525 to $1,650.
-Sites like RepairPal, ItStillRuns, and more confirm similar ranges.
+Sites like RepairPal, ItStillRuns, and more confirm comparable ranges.
 Surprisingly, discussions on several Reddit automotive threads reveal owners have even paid over $2,500.

 Regardless, converter replacement costs far less than swapping out the gearbox, which usually runs at least $5,000.
 To ensure the issue doesn’t progress to this point, you should swiftly address any signs of a faulty torque converter.